 - Adapt training tools and materials, test them with patients and sites before implementation.
 It is only through collaborative, creative and strategic patient-centric approaches that the industry, together with sites and patients, will improve the adoption of technology.
 Several global initiatives have been implemented to drive these changes in a collaborative manner and many guidance documents and best practices are publicly available5.
 Information on how to maximize eCOA training is also available here.

 - Patients also have to be provided with flexibility and options.
 There is no way patients will adopt technologies in a one-size-fits-all approach.
 The last thing one wants is patients to decide not to participate or drop out from a trial because of problems with technology, so let’s help them!

 We need to make things easier for patients through adapted and customized training and make it entertaining and easy to use.
-Digital vendors have made progress in this area by expanding their offers, and the further development of connected devices, web platforms and BYOD solutions for ePROs will certainly help further.
+Digital vendors have made progress in this area by expanding their offers, and the further development of connected devices and wearables, web platforms and BYOD solutions for ePROs will certainly help further.

 While clinical trial duration, cost, and complexity is growing, the burden for patients and sites should not be growing in parallel.
 Patient- and site-centricity have to become the gold standard for conducting clinical trials.
 The transformation that is required sits beyond technology innovation, it also includes bringing the studies to and conducting the studies with the sites and the patients who volunteer to dedicate time and share their clinical data to advance human science.

 Best Practices For Implementing Decentralized Clinical Trials (clinicalleader.com)